Blog

 Territories

-One factor affecting reporting across the Americas is the number of territories in the Caribbean.
-Cayman Islands are the only self-governing territory that independently reports cases to the World Animal Health Information System, the global aggregator of animal diseases.
-In the case of most territories, including American Virgin Islands, British Virgin Islands, St. Kitts and Nevis, and the Grenadines, the governing nation reports diseases.
-The infrastructure and capacity for disease surveillance in Caribbean territories varies depending on the governing nation, and many of these territories do not have robust resources to support sampling birds, testing samples, and reporting data.
+One factor that has affected reporting across the Americas is the number of territories in the Caribbean.
+The World Animal Health Information System (WAHIS) is the global aggregator of animal disease data.
+WAHIS publishes data reported directly by a country’s wildlife or agricultural agency.
+In the Caribbean, the Cayman Islands are the only self-governing territory that independently reports cases WAHIS.
+In the case of most territories, including American Virgin Islands, British Virgin Islands, St. Kitts and Nevis, and the Grenadines, the governing nation (U.S.A., United Kingdom, France, respectively) is responsible for reporting disease data to WAHIS.
+The infrastructure and capacity for wildlife disease surveillance in Caribbean territories varies depending on the governing nation, and many of these territories do not have robust resources to support sampling birds, testing samples, and reporting data.
 For this reason, reports of HPAI in the Caribbean remain low.

 On mainland Central and South America, Belize, Brazil, El Salvador, French Guiana, Guyana, Nicaragua, Paraguay, and Suriname all still report zero cases of HPAI.
 Brazil is the world’s largest exporter of chicken meat, with an industry that is expected to grow 6% in 2023.
 The Brazilian government actively conducts surveillance for HPAI in bird species.
 There is also a robust program for farmers and ranchers to report livestock and poultry diseases.
-Yet, industry fear may be driving a resistance to report disease.
 China is the leading importer of Brazilian poultry, and the Chinese government has imposed import restrictions on U.S. states with reported cases of HPAI.
+Industry fear may be driving a resistance to report disease.
+Alternatively, large poultry operators may be implementing effective biosecurity measures to reduce the likelihood of migratory birds spreading the disease into their flocks.
 Similar concerns exist in El Salvador, which has the largest poultry industry in Central America, and sits along bird migration pathways.

 Lack of Testing and Reporting Infrastructure

 Another common characteristic of countries without reported HPAI cases is a lack of infrastructure for surveillance of disease in wild and domestic birds.
 French Guiana, Guyana, Nicaragua, Paraguay and Suriname all lack centralized systems where livestock and poultry owners can report diseases.
+This means that small-scale poultry farmers may have undetected cases of HPAI in their flocks.
 Trained professionals are also an important factor.
-All of these countries have very few state biologists and veterinarians.
-This means fewer people doing the everyday science to detect animal diseases.
-They also all have poorly developed laboratory infrastructure, lower investment in disease surveillance, and undeveloped wildlife tourism sectors compared to their counterpart countries that have reported cases.
+These countries have few state biologists and veterinarians who can do the everyday science to detect animal diseases.
+These countries also have poorly developed laboratory infrastructure, lower levels of investment in disease surveillance, and undeveloped wildlife tourism sectors compared to their counterpart countries that have reported cases.
+So, the numbers may not tell the whole story.
+These countries may have HPAI cases circulating, without the resources to test for and report them.

 What Can We Expect to See?